 Bitfinex accepts fiat deposits in EUR, JPY, GBP, and USD.
 Fiat deposits can be made through a wire transfer only.
 Bitfinex also supports Tether (USDT), the quasi-fiat token unofficially pegged to the US dollar’s price.

 Free deposits and fairly cheap withdrawals are available for Bitcoin Litecoin, Ethereum, Zcash, Monero, Dash, Ripple, Iota, EOS, and an additional 80+ assets.

 Bitfinex requires verification for Tether usage and expedited cryptocurrency withdrawals.
 However, the exchange remains perfectly usable for those who only wish to provide an email address.
 Bitfinex also offers direct access via a Tor hidden service.

 Bitfinex utilizes a taker-maker fee model where people who fulfill existing orders are considered takers, while traders that place new limit orders are considered makers.

 Fees start from 0.2% for takers and can drop as low as 0% for large maker orders.
 There is no trading fee for large orders conducted through the OTC desk.

 Bank wires have a 0.1% deposit and withdrawal fee, which can reach up to 1% if you’re looking for an expedited withdrawal.

-Cryptocurrency deposits are generally free of charge unless you’re depositing less than $1000 worth of crypto.
-If that’s the case, you will pay a fee depending on the coin you’re depositing.
-Cryptocurrency withdrawals also include a small fee, depending on the currency withdrawn.
+Cryptocurrency deposits are generally free of charge while withdrawals include a small fee, depending on the currency withdrawn.